Mineral Zinc

 • Helps regulate growth, development and metabolism

-• Essential component of thyroid hormones
+• Essential component of helping our bodies produce thyroid hormones

 • Promotes protein synthesis